Do you know what your property entitlements are following the breakdown of your relationship?

 You should not simply assume that you will be entitled to a division of property with your former partner following the breakdown of your relationship.

-In the majority of cases, the court will order a division of property but you should know that if you were before the family court, the judge hearing your case is only entitled to make an order altering property interests if the judge considers that it is “just and equitable” to do so.
+In the majority of cases, the court will make an order providing for each party’s property entitlements.
+However, you should know that if you were before the family court, the judge hearing your case is only entitled to make an order altering property interests if the judge considers that it is “just and equitable” to do so.
 In many cases where an application for a property settlement order is made in the family court, that just and equitable requirement is satisfied but this is not always so.

 Suppose for example that a couple had lived in a de facto relationship for over 20 years and during that time each party acquired property.
-You may imagine that a court in that situation would be willing to make an order for the division of property between the parties following the breakdown of their relationship.
+You may imagine that a court in that situation would be willing to make an order for each party to obtain their property entitlements following the breakdown of their relationship.

 However, in a relatively recent case which was on appeal to the Full Court of the Family Court of Australia, where a de facto same sex couple had lived in that relationship for 27 years but had kept their finances almost entirely separate, the Full Court upheld (or confirmed) the decision of the trial judge that it was not “just and equitable” to make any order for property settlement.

-The trial judge in that case had concluded that it was not just and equitable to make any order altering the property interests of the parties based upon certain matters which included the following:
+The trial judge in that case had concluded that it was not just and equitable to make any order declaring the property entitlements of each party based upon certain matters which included the following:

 - There was no intermingling of the parties’ respective finances;